This post may contain affiliate links. Please read my disclosure policy.

 - In a large bowl, combine flour, baking soda, salt, cinnamon, and nutmeg.
 Whisk to incorporate.

 - Alternate adding the flour mixture and water to the stand mixer, beating well after each addition.
 Finally, add in the pumpkin puree and beat well.
 If you're adding chocolate chips, this would be the time to stir it in!

-- To make the cream cheese icing, beat together cream cheese, powdered sugar, and milk until a thick consistency forms.
+- To make the cream cheese frosting, beat together cream cheese, powdered sugar, and milk until a thick consistency forms.
 If it's too runny, add more powdered sugar.
 If it's too thick, add more milk.

 - Pour over cooled pumpkin loaves.
 Slice and serve.